-Are young people learning the right skills?
+Are your children learning the right skills for work?

 The skills employers look for are changing.
 Are the young people in your life being taught what they need to know?
 Nearly half of 14–25 year-olds say ‘no’, according to our latest survey.